ARST 535 (3) Personal and Community Archives

 PREREQUISITES:

-MLIS students: completion of MLIS core courses, plus permission of the iSchool Graduate Advisor.
+MLIS students: Completion of the MLIS Core courses, plus permission of the instructor

 GOAL: This course will introduce students to the theoretical and methodological knowledge necessary for understanding and caring for archives created by individuals, families and communities (i.e. archives created outside of formal governance structures).
 After completing the course, students will understand the particular challenges posed by such archives and will have gained knowledge, awareness, and strategies necessary to approach these challenges.